extension-js/extension.js/templates/typescript/README.md

 > Type-safe extension template with TypeScript.

 Type-first foundation for content and background logic.
-Fast builds and accurate previews—no boilerplate required.
+Fast builds and accurate previews, with minimal boilerplate.

 ## Installation